mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 .. image:: gfx/dim_linear_horiz.png

-The example above creates a horizontal :class:`~ezdxf.entities.Dimension` entity, the default dimension style "EZDXF" and is defined as 1 drawing unit is 1m in reality, the drawing scale 1:100 and the length factor is 100, which creates a measurement text in cm.
+The example above creates a horizontal :class:`~ezdxf.entities.Dimension` entity.
+The default dimension style "EZDXF" is defined as:

+- 1 drawing unit is 1m in reality
+- the drawing scale is 1:100
+- the length factor is 100, which creates a measurement text in cm.

 The `base` point defines the location of the dimension line, `ezdxf` accepts any point on the dimension line, the point `p1` defines the start point of the